-Join Richard Harrington for an in-depth discussion in this video Creating duotones with a Black & White adjustment layer, part of Photoshop CC Adjustment Layer and Blend Mode Workshop.
+Join Richard Harrington for an in-depth discussion in this video Creating duotones with a Black & White adjustment layer, part of Advanced Photoshop: Adjustment Layer and Blend Modes (2015).

 In our previous example, we explored creating custom black and whites.
 But closely related to black and whites are the use of duotones.
 A duotone typically substitutes a color for black and allows you to introduce a tint.
 Let's explore this option here by creating, first, a custom black and white adjustment and then introducing the color secondarily.
 With this image here, I'll just choose Black & White Adjustment.
 And clicking the word Auto, it does an OK job.
 I'll refine with the On image tool here, and getting a good balance on that yellow works quite well.